Friday, February 13, 2026

 On the one hand, it's nice to able to communicate with people directly, especially people I know very well whether they live near or far.
 These communications run the gamut from brief, insightful conversations about books, sports, music, movies, shared articles, etc., to the mundane, like "Hey, can you pick up some milk on your way home?"

 So, what's missing?
 Easy.
-Body language, facial expression, tone of voice, eye contact or lack thereof, etc. If you're limited to communicating with someone exclusively by electronice means (i.e., texting, Snapchat, WhatsApp, FB Messenger, Dm'ing on other platforms, etc.) and the two people don't know each other well it can be impossible to know s/he is trying to say.
+Body language, facial expression, tone of voice, eye contact or lack thereof, etc. Also, knowing someone, knowing how they "are" thus allowing you to filter what they write through your experience of that person.
+If you're limited to communicating with someone exclusively by electronic means (i.e., texting, Snapchat, WhatsApp, FB Messenger, Dm'ing on other platforms, etc.) and the two people don't know each other well, it can be impossible to know what s/he is trying to say.
+"Words are very unnecessary, they can only do harm," as the song goes, even if in a different context.
 I kind of miss the days when, apart from sending a letter or card through the post or passing someone a note, communicating meant talking.

 This past week provided me with a great chance to be gentler with myself.
 This always happens when I spend more time with the Lord.
-He gazes on me with such tender gentleness.
+Many times, my impetus to spend more time in personal prayer is something going sideways, sadly.
+It's not always the case, just more often than it should be.
+Either way, Christ gazes on me with such tender gentleness.
 This enables me to be gentler with myself and, in turn, with others.
 It doesn't matter to Him that I am flawed and in many ways a deeply deficient person.
-I already know that I am and often pay the price for this, which leads to me to berate and shame myself.
+I already know that and often pay the price for it, which leads to me to berate and shame myself.
 Like many people, I have some very deep insecurities.
 Insecurities are vulnerabilities.

 It would be easy for me to choose not make myself vulnerable by keeping to myself.
 As an introvert, though not a shy introvert, I am perfectly content by myself.
 I don't get bored.
 But too much self isn't good.
-No matter how introverted you are, being human means being relational.
+No matter how introverted you are, being human requires you to be relational.
 With no thou there is no I. By making myself vulnerable, I take the risk of having my insecurities exposed and my scabs ripped off.
 I am grateful to have recourse to the One who loves me best, always, without fail, warts, weaknesses, insecurities, deficiencies and all.
-Here's something beautiful: He is disposed the same toward you!
+Here's something beautiful: He is disposed the same way toward you!

-Someone I knew quite well and who I helped return to the Church some years ago wound up taking his own life a few years after his return.
-Casey was a wonderful, kind, giving, and creative person.
-At his memorial service, in which I was privileged to be asked to participate, cards were given to each person that read: Be gentle with yourself & with others (I have posted the picture above before).
-These remain good words for me to live by even if only in my weak and forgetful way.
+Someone I knew well and who I helped return to the Church some years ago wound up taking his own life a few years after his return.
+Casey was a wonderful, kind, and creative person.
+At his memorial service, in which I was privileged to participate, cards were given to each person that read: Be gentle with yourself & with others (I have posted the picture above before).
+These remain good words for me to live by even if I can only strive to do so in my weak and forgetful way.

 On the brink of the holy season of Lent, being kinder and gentler give me a focus.
 In his Lenten message, the Holy Father has invited us "to a very practical and frequently unappreciated form of abstinence: that of refraining from words that offend and hurt our neighbor."